 The rest of the starters really struggled, especially junior guard/forward Lucky Jones.
-He was 1-11 from the floor, and wasn't able to attack the basket as relentlessly as he had been.
+He was 1-11 from the floor, and wasn't able to attack the basket as relentlessly as he had been in previous contests.
 However, the bench played really well (31 points) all things considered.

 Sophomore guard Phil Forte came off the bench to lead Oklahoma St. in scoring with 20 points, including five triples.
 Nash finished the game with nine points and five rebounds, but again, was in foul trouble early and then rested for a bulk of the second half.
 He dominated the Colonials when he was positioned in the short corner, and went to the line six times thanks to his aggressiveness around the rim.

 In the end, it was unlikely that Robert Morris was going to get a road win on Monday night.
 They put forth a valiant effort, but weren't able to overcome the fast start by OSU.
 Once the Cowboys got in transition early and often in the second half, the game was all but decided.